juristr/juristr.github.com/content/blog/im-new-to-nx-where-do-i-get-started.md

 - **[Weekly Office hours](https://www.youtube.com/channel/UCF8luR7ORJTCwSNA9yZksCw) -** Register on Nrwls Youtube channel
 - **[Nrwl Newsletter](https://go.nrwl.io/nrwl-news) -** subscribe to get the latest Nrwl & Nx news, links to community resources, office hours and other important info

+## Repo README: Instructions, talks, podcasts,...

+The Nx GitHub repo's [README.md](https://github.com/nrwl/nx/blob/master/README.md#getting-started) has a ton of useful and up-to-date info on how to best get started, including talks, podcasts and blog posts.

 ## Video Courses

 If you like watching videos rather than reading through articles and the docs, here are some options: